BathML/learning-resources/README.md

 ## How to get help:
 Read this document.
 No really.
-If you're unsure about something, or have any questions, or even if you just want to say hi please join our [Bath ML Slack channel](http://bathml.herokuapp.com/).
+If youaergaerg're unsure about something, or have any questions, or even if you just want to say hi please join our [Bath ML Slack channel](http://bathml.herokuapp.com/).
 Should you not wish to speak publicly feel free to PM @kinbiko.

 ## Slack